13-inch MacBook Pro

 The new Magic Keyboard has finally propagated through Apple's entire product line, with the 13-inch MacBook Pro being the last to receive it.
 Even with multiple revisions, the Butterfly keyboard just couldn't shake its issues with sticky keys and slightly higher fail rates.

 No reliability issues have come to light about the Magic Keyboard, however, and seems to be the perfect balance between travel and stability.
-Apple revealed their latest keybaord design with the release of the 16-inch MacBook Pro in fall 2019.
-From there they released the revised MacBook Air with the keybaord, and even the iPad Pro got an all new keyboard case.
-The 13-inch update was a long time coming, and is finally here with all the features you'd want from a modern Mac keyboard.
+Apple revealed its latest keyboard design with the release of the 16-inch MacBook Pro in fall 2019.
+From there they released the revised MacBook Air with the keyboard, and even the iPad Pro got an all-new keyboard case.
+The 13-inch update was a long time coming and is finally here with all the features you'd want from a modern Mac keyboard.

 The return of the scissor-switch mechanism was accompanied by a few other welcome additions.
 The physical escape key is back, with the Touch ID button on the other side, sandwiching the Touch Bar in the middle.
 The new keyboard also features the inverted-T arrow keys.

-The updated MacBook Pro did not change from the baseline processors used in the 2019 model, but did include a new 10th-generation Intel processors for the most premium model.
+The updated MacBook Pro did not change from the baseline processors used in the 2019 model but did include a new 10th-generation Intel processor for the most premium model.
 The MacBook Pro starts with a 1.4GHz quad-core 8th-generation Intel Core i5 processor, which can be turbo boost to 3.9GHz.
 This costs just $1,299 for the 256GB model.